 What languages are supported?

-Datablist relies on both Google Translate API and Deepl for automatic translations.
+Datablist relies on Google Translate API, Deepl API, and ChatGPT API for automatic translations.
 The accepted languages for Google Translate are listed on this page.
 At the time of writing, 111 languages are available.
 Translations from and to any of the listed languages are possible.

 Deepl supports fewer languages.
 Currently 28 languages are available.